NixodeCrypto/coming-soon/README.md

 # Nixode
-### A crypto currency company that allows users to buy, sell, and view their favourite crypto currencies
+### A cryptocurrency company that allows users to buy, sell, and view their favourite cryptocurrency
 This project is currently in development and will be shipping out to a production release soon.